SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-pipelines.md

 ## Choosing between Azure Multi-stage Pipelines (preview) and Azure DevOps builds and releases

-There are currently two approaches available to implement continuous integration, and deployement in Azure DevOps.
+There are currently two approaches available to implement continuous integration, and deployment in Azure DevOps.
 Azure builds and releases is the historic one, featuring a graphical edition experience and storing the definitions in a JSON document hidden from the user.

 Azure multi-stage Pipelines is a newer feature still in preview, is relies on pipeline definitions stored as YAML files on the repository providing transparency, version history, and repeatability.